romulus-ai/docker-hub-exporter/README.md

 Below is a list of the available flags.
 You can also find this list by using the `--help` flag.

-* `images` Images you wish to monitor: expected format 'user/image1,user/image2'
+* `images` Images you wish to monitor: expected format 'user/image1,user/image2' if you want more details, add the tag, i.e: grafana/grafana:latest
 * `listen-address` Address on which to expose metrics and web interface. (default ":9170")
 * `organisations` Organisations/Users you wish to monitor: expected format 'org1,org2'
 * `telemetry-path` Path under which to expose metrics. (default "/metrics")

+***Hint: If an image is an "official" Image, use "library" as User***

 ## Install and deploy